damienh972/NFT_Token/README.md

 3. Replace Name and symbol in contract constructor by your choice.

-4. Open Ganache (you can download Ganache here https://www.trufflesuite.com/ganache) , and connect to your metamask browser.
+4. Open Ganache (you can download Ganache here https://www.trufflesuite.com/ganache) , and connect it to your metamask browser.

 5. In your terminal, go to folder's root and enter `truffle migrate`, this will compile and deploy contract on ganache.

+&nbsp;

+## Using Remix :

+1.